 What Cookie Consent Solutions Promise

-Complianz has 1+ million plus active installs.
-Complianz’s WordPress dot org plugin page, states that their cookie consent notice is “WCAG Level AA and ADA Compliant” and that “Cookie Banners and Legal Documents conform to WCAG 2.1 AA Accessibility Guidelines and ADA Compliance.”
+Complianz has one million-plus active installs.
+Complianz’s WordPress.org plugin page states that their cookie consent notice is “WCAG Level AA and ADA Compliant” and that “Cookie Banners and Legal Documents conform to WCAG 2.1 AA Accessibility Guidelines and ADA Compliance.”

 The GDPR Cookie Compliance plugin has 300,000 active installs.
 On their plugin website, there’s a list of features with checkmarks instead of bullet points.
 One of the features is “WCAG & ADA accessibility”.
 There’s no other information about accessibility for the GDPR Cookie Compliance plugin on the site.

 The Real Cookie Banner plugin by DevOwl has 100,000+ active installs.
-Their WordPress dot org plugin page promises accessibility, and there’s an article in their knowledge base discussing the accessibility of Real Cookie Banner.
+Their WordPress.org plugin page promises accessibility, and there’s an article in their knowledge base discussing the accessibility of Real Cookie Banner.

 “we have brought Real Cookie Banner in line with the renowned standard WCAG 2.2 in terms of perceptibility, usability, comprehensibility and robustness, making it, in our opinion, accessible according to the European accessibility act.”

-Usercentrics has 100,000+ active installs via their plugin and likely many more via a partnership with privacy policy company Termagedon.
-Usercentrics has a badge in their website footer that claims they are “WCAG 2.1 Certified Web Content Accessibility Guidelines”.
+Usercentrics has 613,772 active installs according to BuiltWith.
+Usercentrics has a badge in its website footer that claims it is “WCAG 2.1 Certified Web Content Accessibility Guidelines”.
 The badge links to a web page about the accessibility of Usercentrics that includes claims like:

 “Web Content Accessibility Guidelines (WCAG) certification is considered the gold standard for web accessibility.”